 Secondary Storage Device

-Alternatively referred to as external memory and auxiliary storage, a secondary storage device is any non-volatile medium that holds data until it is deleted or overwritten.
+Alternatively referred to as external memory, secondary memory, and auxiliary storage, a secondary storage device is any non-volatile medium that holds data until it is deleted or overwritten.
 Secondary storage is about two orders of magnitude cheaper than primary storage.
-Consequently, had drives (a prime example of secondary storage) are the go-to solution for nearly all data kept on today's computers.
+Consequently, hard drives (a prime example of secondary storage) are the go-to solution for nearly all data kept on today's computers.

 The image shows three different types storage for computer data, but offline storage should be considered a subset of secondary as they both serve the same purposes and do not interact directly with the CPU.
 The key differences being that offline storage is used as a way to physically transport information, generally has less capacity, and isn't accessible without human interaction.